jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

     (i) that the goods are cash or cash equivalents owned or controlled, directly or indirectly, by an entity; and (ii) that the entity is an entity that carries out, or participates in the carrying out of, 1 or more terrorist acts.
 (2) In this section and sections 47B to 47G,—
-  - **authorised person** , , , or , , , and have the meanings given to them in section 2(1) of the Customs and Excise Act 1996
+  - **authorised person** , , , , , , and have the meanings given to them in section 5(1) of the Customs and Excise Act 2018
   - **cash equivalents** includes (without limitation) bearer bonds, gemstones, money orders, postal notes, precious metals, and travellers cheques.

 ### 47B Return of cash necessary to satisfy essential human needs